 With the volume of information that businesses need to manage, it’s no secret that data analytics is a powerful tool for accounting.
 Accounting software, in particular, can help you manage your finances by providing you with insights into your spending habits and cash flow.

 But what does this mean for your business?
-Here are important ways data analytics can help you in accounting:
+Here are important ways data analytics for accounting can help you in financial health:

 1. Data Analytics Help You Manage Your Financials.